 There are only a few places in the world where you can send off the last sun rays of the ending day and meet the new day in almost the same spot over the sea.

 While most of the Bulgarian Black Sea coast looks east, making it perfect to greet the new day and admire the colors of the night fade away, there is also a great spot where you can observe stunning sunsets as well.
 At the 2 km long Cape Kaliakra, you can see an amazing sunset on the south shore and greet the day on the very tip of the cape.

 Alternatively, Cape Emine and several smaller headlands can offer you nice spots for experiencing sunsets and sunrises over the waters of the Black Sea, but the lights of the nearby resorts might obscure the view.

-Are You Ready For The Best Vacation Of Your Life?
+Are You Ready for the Best Vacation of Your Life?

 How do you envision your perfect vacation?
-Is it the place, its people, the food, the history, the views, the activities, or is it all of those things put together which make it unforgettable?
+Is it the place, its people, the food, the history, the views, the activities, or is it all of those things put together that make it unforgettable?

-Disclaimer: we were invited to visit the Northern Bulgarian Black Sea region by Sea Kayaking Bulgaria and Kavarna Tourist Association.
+Disclaimer: we were invited to visit the Northern Bulgarian Black Sea region by Sea Kayaking Bulgaria and the Kavarna Tourist Association.
 Our accommodation and meals were covered by Levana Guesthouse in Balgarevo and Nash Dom in Kavarna.
 The expressed opinions are, as always, my own and were not influenced by the invitation.